collective/collective.developermanual/source/reference_manuals/old/archetypes/appendix.rst

 menu entry (for the "add" menu, say) is registered separately, meaning that they can also be overridden and customised separately.
 Rocky Burt has written an excellent tutorial on
-`how to use formlib in a Plone context <https://plone.org/documentation/manual/developer-manual/archetypes/appendix-practicals/using-zope-formlib-with-plone>`_that may be enlightening.
+`how to use formlib in a Plone context <https://plone.org/documentation/manual/developer-manual/archetypes/appendix-practicals/using-zope-formlib-with-plone>`_ that may be enlightening.

 There are voices that say we should dump Archetypes entirely in